 Client Representative: Means a person who is designated to act on the Celient's behalf.
-A Celient Representative may be: (a) a legal representative including, but not limited to a court-appointed guardian, or a parent of a minor child; or (b) an individual, family member or friend selected by the client to speak for an/or act on the client's behalf.
+A Celient guardian, or a parent of a minor child; or (b) an individual, family member or friend selected by the client to speak for an/or act on the client's behalf.